 – Tomy MiPump (Y4613) – This pump comes with a tote bag and the option to put batteries in the bottom and use it on the go.

 I ended up picking the Medela Pump in Style Advanced based on the good things I heard about it and recommendations from others.
 The Ameda sounded good too, but I was just more familiar with the Medela.
 I hadn’t even heard of the Tomy.

 The representative that replied to my request also gave me a chart of upgrades should I choose them based on my insurance coverage.
 I got the Medela Pump In Style Advanced pump and decided to get the battery pack add-on.
 That way, if I’m out without a place to plug-in, I have a backup power source.
 I used it while riding in a car once, so maybe it wasn’t a necessary purchase.
 I probably would have been better off getting a car adapter.
 Oh well, live and learn, right?

 Getting replacement breast pump parts

-Hope this information is helpful to someone and feel free to share any of your own tips related to breast pumps.
+I hope this information is helpful to someone and feel free to share any of your tips related to breast pumps.